retooth2/xenharmlib/doc/prim_intro.rst

 a compound interval into a simple one does not only return an interval with the correct frequency ratio, but also with the correct spelling.

-In the same way the :attr:`~xenharmlib.core.origin_context.OriginContext.unison_interval` constant provides the "neutral element" of the interval space.
+In the same way, the :attr:`~xenharmlib.core.origin_context.OriginContext.unison_interval` constant provides the "neutral element" of the interval space.
 The unison interval is for example the reference point for xenharmlib